GibsonMarineElectrical/Offline-ready-commissioning-toolkit/software/GME-RDPDisc/README.md

 1. **Run `RDPDisc-install.bat`**
    Launch normally to explore, or choose option 12 to relaunch elevated when you need to install/start/stop the scheduled task.
 2. **Typical workflow**
-   - Option 5 ("Full install") creates folders, writes the watcher, registers the scheduled task, and starts it immediately.
+   - Option 5 ("Full install") creates folders, writes the watcher, registers the scheduled task and starts it immediately.
    - Option 6 ("One-time test run") executes the watcher with `ForceCleanup + RunOnce`, immediately clearing all disconnected sessions and logging RAM usage for commissioning.
 3. **Scheduled task details**
    - Task name: `RDP Disconnect Watcher`
    - Runs as the `SYSTEM` account at boot, hidden, highest privileges.
    - Command: `powershell.exe -NoProfile -ExecutionPolicy Bypass -WindowStyle Hidden -File "C:\Scripts\RdpDiscWatch.ps1" ...`

-You can rerun option 2 to rewrite the watcher after editing defaults in the installer, rerun option 3/4 to update the task definition, and option 9 to remove it entirely.
+You can rerun option 2 to rewrite the watcher after editing defaults in the installer, rerun option 3/4 to update the task definition and option 9 to remove it entirely.

 ## Configuration knobs
 All of the following parameters are exposed in `RdpDiscinstaller.ps1`: